felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 The calling code is burdened with the responsibilty of deconstructing/modifying the dataframe but this is a *good thing*.
 This allows the calling code to fully understand the side-effects of the call without having to look at the implementation.
-This easier to test and much more maintainable.
-If this kind of API is used throughout the codebase then there will be very few places that have assumptions about DataFrame structure.
+This is easier to test and much more maintainable.
+If this kind of API is used throughout the codebase, then there will be very few places that have assumptions about DataFrame structure.

-**Example 2** A similar problem occurs in object oriented problem but to a worse degree.
+**Example 2**: A similar problem occurs in object oriented problem but to a worse degree.

 :x: